Content table

 Nevertheless, you shouldn’t forget that getting cramps is also a common symptom of premenstrual syndrome (PMS), just before your menstruation.
 This makes it hard to tell if your cramps are due to pregnancy or menstruation.

 Another possible change at 4 DPO could be soft or sensitive breasts.
-What does this feel like?
-Your breasts will feel heavier and become more tender to touch and you could experience a sharp pain in some spots occasionally.
+Your breasts will feel heavier and become more tender to touch, and you could experience a sharp pain in some spots occasionally.

-This is the consequence of your hormone levels rising as your body gets ready for pregnancy.
-If the discomfort is too much to bear, you can contact your doctor for some tips for care.
+This is the consequence of your hormone levels rising as your body prepares for pregnancy.
+If the discomfort is too much to bear, contact your doctor for some care tips.

 If you don’t notice these changes yet, don’t be anxious as your fertilized egg may still be traveling down the tube at 4 DPO.